 How to draw a ghost: outline the drawing step by step

 Step 1: Fill in the ghost's eyes and mouth

 Let’s outline the drawing and improve on our sketch next.

 Start by simply colouring in the eyes and mouth.
 Remember what those two small circles in the eyes were for in the sketch?
 Just leave them blank!

 Step 2: Draw the ghost's arms

 Next outline the sketched ovals for the arms and hands.
 Notice the hands are drawn with a small gap left out – that way they will look folded down as if our ghost is chasing someone.

 Now it is time to draw the outer shape of the ghost’s body.
 Notice we are not following the sketch perfectly, but rather we are joining the arms and body with a smooth curve.
 Looooong smooooooth curves – that is how to draw a ghost!

-Our ghost is done, but we can always add a few details to improve the plain drawing.
+Our ghost drawing is done, but we can always add a few details to improve the plain look of the ghost.